Sanas aims to convert one accent to another in real time for smoother customer service calls – TechCrunch

 The company has trained a machine learning algorithm to quickly and locally (that is, without using the cloud) recognize a person’s speech on one end and, on the other, output the same words with an accent chosen from a list or automatically detected from the other person’s speech.

 It slots right into the OS’s sound stack so it works out of the box with pretty much any audio or video calling tool.
-Right now the company is operating a pilot program with thousands of people in locations from the USA and UK to the Philippines, India, Latin America, and others.
+Right now the company is operating a pilot program with thousands of people in locations from the U.S. and U.K. to the Philippines, India, Latin America and others.
 Accents supported will include American, Spanish, British, Indian, Filipino and Australian by the end of the year.

 To tell the truth, the idea of Sanas kind of bothered me at first.
 It felt like a concession to bigoted people who consider their accent superior and think others below them.
-Tech will fix it… by accommodating the bigots.
+Tech will fix it … by accommodating the bigots.
 Great!

 But while I still have a little bit of that feeling, I can see there’s more to it than this.
 Fundamentally speaking, it is easier to understand someone when they speak in an accent similar to your own.
 But customer service and tech support is a huge industry and one primarily performed by people outside the countries where the customers are.
 This basic disconnect can be remedied in a way that puts the onus of responsibility on the entry-level worker, or one that puts it on technology.
 Either way the difficulty of making oneself understood remains and must be addressed — an automated system just lets it be done more easily and allows more people to do their job.